Social Media and Marketing 101 for Business–What you need to know to get started

 Even with the power of the Internet, it is still so crucial that you maintain a strong brand identity for your business.
 You need a unique selling proposition.
 You need to connect with your customers in a way that your competitors don’t.
 You don’t abandon your brand just because you now have a Twitter account and/or a blog.
 In fact, it is more important than ever to keep that brand in mind as you talk with your customers because it will be the thing that will make your relevance to them bubble to the top.
 So never forget it!

 I hope you found this post helpful.
-There's so much to be said--we're seeing more and more everyday what a powerful tool Internet and social marketing can be for a company with the dedication to see it through.
+There’s so much to be said–we’re seeing more and more everyday what a powerful tool Internet and social marketing can be for a company with the dedication to see it through.

 Let us hear your thoughts.
 Are you considering upgrading or implementing an internet and social marketing strategy?
 Have you started?
 What successes have you seen?
 What roadblocks?